 Located in the Western Visayas of Philippines, Bacolod is a highly urbanised city in Negros Occidental province and is widely loved for their food, smiles and the annual MassKara Festival.

 There are no international flights to the province.
 Fly with local airlines from main cities like Manila, Cebu, Davao and Clark to Bacolod-Silay Airport.
 From the airport, there is easy access with shuttle services, jeepney and taxi to Bacolod city center.

 What To Do

-Attractions in Bacolod mainly carries historical and cultural significance for the locals.
-Built in 19th century, San Sebastian Cathedral is a worthy stop for one to appreciate its Baroque architecture while The Ruins is an Italian mansion built as a love remembrance for a departed wife.
+Attractions in Bacolod mainly carry historical and cultural significance for the locals.
+Built in the 19th century, San Sebastian Cathedral is a worthy stop for one to appreciate its Baroque architecture while The Ruins is an Italian mansion built as a love remembrance for a departed wife.
 You may also consider a nature retreat at Seven Falls of Mount Kanlaon.
 Enter the trek through Mambukal Resort and experience the waterfall trail.

 Starting in early October, various events for the MassKara Festival will be held across the city center.
 MassKara Festival is considered as a major event in Bacolod.
 The highlight of the ‘Mardi Gras’ festivity is the street dance competitions set on 27-28 October this year.

 Memory Lane by Esperanza Cafe is a 3-star bed and breakfast stay located in town.
 It has airport shuttles, cafes and 24/7 front desk for convenience.
 The warm abode only has two guestrooms so do make your reservations early via AirAsiaGo.